practical-scheme/setup-gauche/README.md

     # Whether the integrity test is performed for the installed Gauche
     # Typically you don't need this, unless you want to use unstable snapshot.
     test-gauche: false

+    # If you want to pass extra configure arguments to build Gauche,
+    # give them here.
+Example: '--with-slib=/opt/slib --with-tls=mbedtls-internal'
+    # Note that prefix is determined by get-gauche.sh so you can't give it
+    # here.
+    configure-options: ''

 ```

 # License